 The sleeves of the dress are made of a transparent white cloth that is different from the rest of the dress.
 The same cloth is featured on her backside just below the chest, where it appears to be blown by the wind.
 The neck of the dress features a stand-up collar.
 She also appears to be wearing brown shoes made of leather, and her hair is pinned into a knot.
 On the other hand, Clotilde walks behind her daughter in a white dress paired with a belt and white shoes of the same color.

-Behind the images of the mother and daughter is a seamless transition from the beach to the sea, which is painted using different shades of blue.
+Within Strolling along the Seashore, behind the images of the mother and daughter, is a seamless transition from the beach to the sea, which is painted using different shades of blue.
 The painting is drawn on a large canvas of 205 cm (height) and 200 cm (width).
 The most dominant color used in the painting is white.
 However, like the French impressionists, Joaquin Sorolla mixed the white with a variety of colors, including blue, yellow, and lilac.

 The scenery displayed in this piece of art is the Playa de El Cabanyal Beach, located in Joaquin Sorolla's hometown of Valencia.
 Until the death of Joaquin Sorolla, the painting of women on the beach was in his possession.
 After his death, the ownership was transferred to his son Joaquin Sorolla Gracia.
 The son became the first director of the museum named after his father.
 The museum sits on what used to be the home of Joaquin and Clotilde.
 In 1931, the wife bequeathed the house as well as the inventory to the government of Spain.
 However, it was until 1948, following the death of the son, when the painting of the women walking on the beach was given to the government and became part of the Museo Sorolla collection in Madrid.